Bhakarkhadi 7 km

-Bhakarkhadi7km (Marathi: 'भाकरखाडी ७ किमी') is a 2014 Marathi language Indian film.
-Bhakarkhadi 7 km is written and produced by Dinesh Vaidya and directed by Umesh Namjoshi.
+Bhakarkhadi7km is a 2014 Indian Marathi-language film directed by Umesh Namjoshi.
+It is written and produced by Dinesh Vaidya.
+It was released on 9 May 2014.

 Plot

 Bhakharkhadi 7 km tells the story of a young doctor who aspires to a career as a surgeon in America.
 His dreams are shattered by his involvement in one emergency surgery and the dirty politics surrounding the case.
 As a scapegoat, he is sent to a remote Marathi village to work in their primary health center.
 The film highlights rural Marathi culture and lifestyle alongside contemporary Indian urban life and youth.

 Reception

 Marathi Movie World describes the film as carrying a strong social message, while remaining entertaining and breathtaking.